 Funny thing is, I am more worried that she is going to put the souls of my shoes on my khaki pants than the fact I sense a touch on my leg.

 I grab the shoes in anger thinking of a stain on my pants and her pushing them in my face and find a hand retracting from my pocket fast, half a bill sticking out.
-A mere 100 baht out of my easy cash pocket. (tips and small tabs come out of this one)
+A mere 100 baht out of my easy cash pocket. (tips and small tabs come out

 I had not paid a tab in their view so I presume she saw a wad of low denomination bills bulging in that pocket.
 In total, no more than 600 baht, a not to worry amount for me and a suggestion to keep multiple caches to all for protection.